 From figure 3, it appears that the X-ray modulation is in phase with the orbital motion.
-On the other hand, Schmidtke et al. (1996) found that the X-ray minimum occurs about 0.25 of an orbital cycle earlier than the optical minimum, according to their ephemeris.
+On the other hand, Schmidtke et al. (1996) found that the X-ray minimum occurs about 0.25 of an orbital cycle later than the optical minimum, according to their ephemeris.
 However, folding the Chandra light curves through the orbital ephemeris of van Teeseling et al. (1998) showed that the X-ray minima approximately coincides with the optical minimum.
 Therefore a more in-depth analysis of the orbital period and ephemeris in conjunction with previous observations of SMC 13 needs to be carried out.
 In particular, simultaneous optical and X-ray observations are needed to clarify the relative phasing of the minima in these wavebands.
-If the minima they do not coincide, it can indicate a situation where the main sources of X-ray and optical flux respectively are not aligned and therefore not eclipsed simultaneously, for example with the X-rays being brightest close to the compact object, and an optically bright "hot spot" where the accreting stream hit an accretion disc rim.